jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 This is a perfectly accessible example of some navigation. **No ARIA needed**.
 However, navigation can often require multiple levels of nested dropdowns, and become more complex.
 The example can still add this and be accessible, which will be shown, first let's look at a pattern often reached for when it comes to navigation with dropdowns - `aria-menu`.

 Whilst the naming of `aria-menu` and the child roles it requires (`aria-menuitem`) may suggest that it'd be perfect to use for site navigation, the purpose of it is in fact very different.
-This pattern is meant for more replicating desktop application menus.
+This pattern is more for replicating desktop application menus.
 [Adrian Roselli has a superb article](https://adrianroselli.com/2017/10/dont-use-aria-menu-roles-for-site-nav.html) on explaining the difference.

 ## `<ul/ol>`